karel-brinda/rnftools/docs/getting_started.rst

 	* All required software and data files are installed **fully automatically** (using the `SMBL`_ library).
 	* Created pipelines are fully reproducible and they can be distributed as **single SnakeMake files**.

+There exists also a console variant of RNFtools with a basic functionality (see :ref:`command_line`).

 How to start with RNFtools
 --------------------------